-In a letter to the company, more than 500 OpenAI employees accused the OpenAI board of mishandling the firing of CEO Altman, failing to provide sufficient evidence to back up claims that Altman was dishonest with the board and “negotiated in bad faith” with the company’s leadership.
+In a letter to the company, more than 500 OpenAI employees accused the OpenAI board of mishandling CEO Altman's firing, failing to provide sufficient evidence to support claims that Altman was dishonest with the board and "negotiated in bad faith" with company leadership.

 CEO Sam Altman joined Microsoft after being fired by OpenAI.
 Photo: Reuters